 PWD is awarded our first of many grants for $2.63 million from the Environmental Facilities Corporation (EFC) for Plant 4 Nitrate/Perchlorate treatment facility.
 Construction of this facility was temporarily put on hold to refocus efforts on emerging contaminant treatment.
 The facility, now with the additional 1,4-dioxane treatment, is currently in the design phase and is expected to break ground in Spring 2022.

 PWD applies for New York State grant funding aimed at providing treatment systems for the removal of 1,4-dioxane from the drinking water well in advance of any regulations.
 To date, the District has received nearly $9 million in grants.

 PWD receives $369k in grant funding from the Stony Brook Center for Clean Water Technology.
 This pilot study analyzed two different types of treatment systems for the removal of 1,4-dioxane.
 At this time, 1,4-dioxane was considered an unregulated contaminant.

-PWD commenced litigation against polluters to hold them accountable for putting 1,4-dioxane into the local water supply.
-The residents of Plainview-Old Bethpage should not be responsible for shouldering the cost of the contamination left behind by polluters.
-The District is actively pursuing the polluters responsible for the contamination.
+PWD commenced litigation against chemical manufacturers to hold them accountable for the 1,4-dioxane into the local water supply.
+The residents of Plainview-Old Bethpage should not be responsible for shouldering the cost of the contamination these companies are responsible for.
+The District is actively pursuing the litigation.